Kaalwy/MeiBot/README.md

 ## Getting Started

-To get started with KalleBot, follow these simple steps:
+To get started with MeiBot, follow these simple steps:

 ### Prerequisites